Twelve Apostles in art: Byzantine era (476–1430)

-Constantinople's dedication as the new capital of the medieval Roman Empire became a Christian artistic centre during this period, with wider records of portraiture of the apostles and greater distinction between them Byzantine art produced in the Imperial workshops of the Eastern Orthodox Church had a great influence over western depictions of religious figures, surpassing the traditional Graeco-Roman style.
+Constantinople's dedication as the new capital of the medieval Roman Empire became a Christian artistic centre during this period, with increased depictions of the apostles and greater distinction between their appearances.
+Byzantine art produced in the Imperial workshops of the Eastern Orthodox Church had a great influence over western depictions of religious figures, surpassing the traditional Graeco-Roman style.

-Portraiture was mostly seen in icons which used tesserae mosaic tiles, and in paintings a gold ground.
+Portraits were mostly seen in icons, some using tesserae mosaic tiles, and in paintings a gold ground.
 Icons of the apostles were mostly painted on wood panels with encaustic or egg tempera, but were also carved in stone and ivory and fashioned from mosaics, metals, and enamels.
 The portraits were highly stylised rather than earlier naturalistic ones, to display religious expression and veneration of the apostles.
 Byzantine images were mostly seen in churches that favoured flattened figures with standardised facial types which created other worldly images of the apostles, rather than human ones.
-Portraits in this period emphasised both narrative and symbolic art, to inspire faith of illiterate viewers.
+Depictions in this period emphasised both narrative and symbolic art, to inspire faith of illiterate viewers.
 This period incorporated more expressive depictions than previous Hellenistic renditions of the icon to encourage the viewer to 'form a personal relationship to holy figures or by entering the narrative'.

 The Church of the Holy Apostles in Constantinople featured these mosaics of the apostles in narrative scenes.This included scenes of communion of the apostles and the doubting Thomas story.
 One example is the Icon of Peter as a Saint in St. Catherine's Monastery, Egypt dated to the 6th century.
 The encaustic panel painting foregrounds Peter against his gold halo to display his divinity.
 He is also holding a cross - symbolising his death and martyr status.
 Later, the period of Byzantine iconoclasm saw an imperial policy that destroyed and banned icons within the period between 726 and 843, standardising and restricting later depictions of icons.
 Iconoclasm was a result of the fear of worship of the image, rather than the apostles or holy figure.
 Instead, the cross only was promoted as a form of decoration in churches.
 The prohibition against icons was due to verses in Exodus 20:4 which critiqued the worship of graven images.
-Most portraiture were destroyed or plastered over, with exceptions of images at the monastery of Saint Catherine on Mount Sinai, Egypt.
+Most figurative images were destroyed or plastered over, with exceptions of images at the monastery of Saint Catherine on Mount Sinai, Egypt.
 Byzantine art style declined after the Fall of Constantinople in 1453.